 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Negligible risk of violent crime and low risk of petty crime exist throughout the country.
+Negligible risk of violent crime and low risk of petty crime exist, mainly in areas frequented by tourists, including markets, trains, shopping areas, and hotel lobbies.

 Protests and demonstrations occur and are generally peaceful, but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.